Airbus shrugs off China concerns after outselling Boeing

 Airbus missed its target for 15 A350 deliveries in 2015 by one plane after shortages in cabin equipment.
 It expects to deliver "at least 50" of the new jets in 2016.

-It is meanwhile expressing greater optimism about demand for the A330, an aging wide-body model seen by investors as a key source of cash and which is in the process of being upgraded.
+It is meanwhile expressing greater optimism about demand for the A330, an ageing wide-body model seen by investors as a key source of cash and which is in the process of being upgraded.

 Having decided to cut production of the A330 from 10 to six aircraft a month to ensure a smooth transition, Airbus is now looking at whether to go down to seven to eight a month, Leahy said.